We’ve now published our 2020 round-up of London exhibitions. Click here to see the current guide.

 The last word at Tate Britain belongs to the nailed on crowd-pleaser, Impressionists in London (November 2 2017 – April 29 2018), which tells the story of the artists who fled to Britain to escape war in France.
 Cue captivating works by Monet, Tissot, Pissarro and their compatriots.
 Cha-ching!

-Summer sees the large, abstract paintings of Turkish artist Fahrelnissa Zeid (until October 8) arrive for a major exhibition that explores the late painter’s geometric synthesis of Islamic, Byzantine, Arab, Persian and European influences.
+Summer sees the large, abstract paintings of Turkish artist Fahrelnissa Zeid (until October 8) arrive for a major exhibition at Tate Modern that explores the late painter’s geometric synthesis of Islamic, Byzantine, Arab, Persian and European influences.

 Soul of a Nation: Art in the Age of Black Power (until October 22) explores how ‘Black Art’ developed in the United States between 1963 and 1983 via the work of artists like Romare Bearden, Norman Lewis, Lorraine O’Grady and Betye Saar, alongside prominent British Guyanese painter Frank Bowling who was resident in New York much of this time.

 Marking 100 years since the Russian Revolution, Tate have a contemporary entrée from Russian born conceptualists Ilya and Emilia Kabakov (October 18 2017 – January 28 2018) before Red Star Over Russia (November 8 2017 – February 18 2018) explores artworks made by Russian and Soviet artists over five decades, from the first revolution of 1905 to the death of Stalin in 1953.